Patsy Cline: Legacy and recognition

 In 1973, Cline was inducted into the Country Music Hall of Fame.
 With the induction, she became the first solo female artist to be included.
-In 1977, Cline's friend and mentee Loretta Lynn released a tribute album entitled I Remember Patsy.
+In 1977, Cline's friend and mentee Loretta Lynn released a tribute album titled I Remember Patsy.
 The record contained covers of Cline's songs, including "Back in Baby's Arms" and "Crazy".
 The album's lead single was "She's Got You", which would reach the number 1 spot on the Billboard country chart in 1977.
 In 1995, Cline received a Grammy Lifetime Achievement Award for her legacy and career.
 Additionally, her hits "I Fall to Pieces" and "Crazy" received inductions into the Grammy Hall of Fame.

 In 1993, Cline was included on United States postal stamps as part of their "Legends" series.
 Other country artists that were included on stamp series were The Carter Family, Hank Williams, and Bob Wills.
 The stamps were dedicated in an official ceremony at the Grand Ole Opry by Postmaster General Marvin Runyon.
 In August 1999, Cline received a star on the Hollywood Walk of Fame.
 The ceremony was attended by her widower Charlie Dick and daughter Julie Fudge.
 During the 1990s, two of her songs were voted among the "Greatest Juke Box Hits of All-Time".
 "Crazy" was voted as the number 1 greatest, along with "I Fall to Pieces" ranking at number 17.

 Since the late 1990s, she received additional rankings and honors.
 In 1999, Cline was ranked at number 11 among VH1's list of the "100 Greatest Women of Rock and Roll".
 In 2003, she was included by Country Music Television on their list of the "40 Greatest Women of Country Music".
 In 2010, Cline ranked at number 46 on Rolling Stones list of the "100 Greatest Singers of All-Time".
 The magazine would rank her on their 2017 list of the "100 Greatest Country Artists of All-Time", where she placed at number 12.
 In 2023, Rolling Stone ranked Cline at No. 13 on its list of the 200 Greatest Singers of All Time.